 This slope overlooks the town of Hveragerði and was where Viking Race 1996 was flown.
 The slope is around 120 meter in height and faces East South East.
 Parking is about 1 minute from the slope.
-For competition we’ll not start flights if the wind is below 4.5 m/s.
+For competition we might choose not to start flights if the wind is below 4 m/s depending on how crossed it is.

 Here we look out over the town of Hveragerði from the slope, the picture above is taken from the road you see, on the left edge of the picture.